-In the second phase, the remaining rounds will be completed through the submission of player lists and/or computer GM and Scout files.
-These remaining rounds will be organized in one of the following ways, to be determined by the Draft Coordinator:

-- One round every other night; - One-half round each night, splitting each round into two days of ten picks per day.
+In the second phase, the remaining rounds will be completed through the submission of player lists.
+These remaining rounds will be organized as one-half round each night, splitting each round into two days of ten picks per day.
 This method simplifies the submission of player lists for managers who are picking near the end of a round.
+The Draft Coordinator may, at his discretion, select a different method for Phase 2.

-During the later rounds, teams may continue to pick one at a time via e-mail until the deadline for submitting the next list, which will normally be 9 PM Pacific Time.
+During the later rounds, teams may continue to pick in order via e-mail until the deadline for submitting the next list, which will normally be 9 PM Pacific Time.

 If a manager fails to submit a list by the deadline, the Draft Coordinator will attempt to select a player by using that manager's lists from previous rounds.
-If necessary, the Draft Coordinator will use the default Scout and General Manager to make a selection for that team.
+If necessary, the Draft Coordinator will use the default Scout and General Manager in Advanced Draft to make a selection for that team.